ElizabethA01/Newsletter-Landing-Page/README.md

 # Newsletter-Landing-Page

-I created a landing page to collate users details to subscribe to my newsletter using node.js, express, html, css and Mailchimp's API.
+I created a landing page where users can input their details to subscribe to my newsletter.
+I used node.js, express, html, css and Mailchimp's API.